Skip To Main Content

 Required

-Summer Prep is for any students entering grades 6 through 12, whether they attend Visitation School, Saint Thomas Academy, or elsewhere.
-Courses are either 4 or 8 weeks in duration.
+Summer Prep is for all boys and girls entering grades 6 through 12, whether they attend Visitation School, Saint Thomas Academy, or elsewhere.
+Courses are either 4-or-8 weeks in duration.

 Course tuition is $1,250* per session.
 Most courses require that students register for both sessions to receive credit.
 In these cases, total tuition is $2,500.
 The enrollment requirements for Summer Prep coursework are listed in the Catalog.